The site is open to the public. The park and nature trail are open daily, from 8 am until dusk.

 Park Hill, OK 74451

-The home is located at 19479 E. Murrell Home Rd., Park Hill, Oklahoma just south of Tahlequah.
+The home is located at 19479 East Murrell Home Road, Park Hill, Oklahoma, just south of Tahlequah.

 From the west - Tulsa via Muskogee Turnpike

 From Tulsa, follow the Muskogee Turnpike east to Muskogee.
-Take the U.S. Hwy 62 East exit.
-Follow Hwy 62 East about 30 miles to near Tahlequah.
+Take the US Hwy 62 East exit.
+Follow Hwy 62 East about thirty miles to near Tahlequah.
 Turn right at the first stop light (State Hwy 82).
-Turn left on the first road, Murrell Home Rd.
-Follow Murrell Home Rd. about 1 mile, and the home will be on your right.
+Turn left on the first road, Murrell Home Road.
+Follow Murrell Home Road about one mile, and the home will be on your right.

 From the South - I-40

-Take exit 297 off I-40, and follow Hwy 82 North for about 35 miles.
-Just before the intersection of Hwy 62, turn right on Murrell Home Rd.
-Follow Murrell Home Rd. about 1 mile, and the house will be on your right.
+Take exit 297 off I-40, and follow Hwy 82 North for about thirty-five miles.
+Just before the intersection of Hwy 62, turn right on Murrell Home Road.
+Follow Murrell Home Road about one mile, and the house will be on your right.

-The Friends of the Murrell Home gift shop is now open inside the home.
+The Friends of the Murrell Home gift shop is inside the home.
 The shop is open during the regular hours for the museum.
 Items include books, souvenirs, craft items, and more.

-The Murrell Home does accept reservations for groups of 10 or more.
-To schedule a group tour, call (918) 456-2751.
+The Murrell Home does accept reservations for groups of ten or more.
+To schedule a group tour call (918) 456-2751.
 Special educational programs and demonstrations may be available.